Working Capital Fund

 Financial Operations Service (FOS)

-FOS processes interagency billings, updates the reimbursement module, processes all collections, and operates the Cash Imprest Fund for OBDs.
-FOS initiates and oversees the creation of monthly and annual financial reports to Treasury and OMB.
+FOS processes interagency billings and collections, updates the reimbursement module, inputs budget information, and processes receivables via the accounts receivable module for the OBDs.
+FOS loads the monthly grant data, uploads biweekly payroll data and initiates and oversees the creation of monthly, quarterly and annual financial reports to Treasury and OMB.
 FOS also administers the Mellon Bank Third Party Payment System, maintains the FMIS General Ledger, and performs cash reporting and reconciliation.

 Travel Services Group